You might think this is too good to be true, but I promise: this is the easiest hack to building a real Emergency Fund on a tight budget.

 Ok, it’s not glamorous, but it’s not nothing either.
 Whether you care to admit it or not, every dollar you earn in interest is a dollar you don’t have to work to earn, and that’s awesome.
 I don’t care if you’re only earning $2 in interest per year – somewhere, someday, that is a small coffee you don’t have to pay for.

 Want better returns?
-EQ Bank is currently offering 2.30% interest on savings accounts.
+EQ Bank consistently offers the highest interest on savings accounts.
 That’s an excellent rate to help your emergency savings grow!

 How to turn $20 into $1,000